Alonso-Slls/7dtDAibot/BUILD_INSTRUCTIONS.md

-# Build Instructions for 7D2D ESP Project
+# Build Instructions for 7D2D Enhanced ESP Project

+## Project Status
+**Status: Enhanced and Optimized**
+This project has been significantly improved with enhanced UI, performance optimizations, and better stability.
+All planned improvements from the update plan have been implemented.

 ## Prerequisites
 - Visual Studio 2019/2022 with .NET Framework development tools